-As tax time rolls around again, Uber drivers and rideshare drivers across Australia will be looking to maximise their tax deductions.
+The first question every rideshare and food delivery driver wants to know: what tax deductions can I claim for Uber?
 This article explains the different options for claiming Uber tax deductions to boost your tax refund, claiming car expenses for Uber, how to keep a logbook, as well as a range of other potential tax deductions for rideshare and food delivery drivers.

 Let’s take a look at these two methods in detail.